 - The purpose of this question is to get an insight at the level of Foreign Direct Investment (FDI).
 FDI is an investment of an individual or entity in a foreign country (not the country of residence), designed to acquire control or substantial influence over the decision making of the business. - The main activity is the activity which generates the largest revenue, or in which the largest number of employees is engaged.
 The first criterion is preferred.
-The main activity will be given a code by the CBS. - Paid personnel include all personnel on the payroll (loonstaten) of the months under study, including personnel working less than 25 hours a week.
-Part time workers on the payroll, who are stated at question 10, should also be included in the totals at question 9.
+The main activity will be given a code by the CBS. - Paid personnel includes all personnel on the payroll (loonstaten) of the months under study, including personnel working less than 25 hours a week.
+Part time workers on the payroll who are stated at question 10, also should be included in the totals at question 9.
 Important note: temporary staff (temporary workers, casual workers, consultants etc.) should not be included here.
-The costs of temporary staff should be entered at question 24. - Part-time workers on the payroll, mentioned here, should be included in the totals at question 9.
-The figure at question 10 cannot be higher than the figure at question 9. - Non-paid personnel: proprietors and family members working in the company who are not on the payroll.
+The costs of temporary staff should be entered at question 24. - Part-time workers on the payroll, mentioned here, should be included in the totals at question 9. - Non-paid personnel: proprietors and family members working in the company who are not on the payroll.
 These don't include casual laborers cleaning the office or the garden, etc. - The average number of personnel preferably should be calculated as the average over the 12 months of the financial year.
-Non-paid personnel should be included in this average. - Mention only subsidies from the Government.
-Do not include the subsidies at the total income at question 18.
+Non-paid personnel should be included in this average. - All lending institutions should state the received interest on loans here.
+Please note: only the interest received on loans granted to members and other customers should be included at this question.
+Interest received from banks should be given at question 24. - 14 This question is for credit unions to fill out paid interest on deposits of members.
+Interest paid to banks should be given at question 24. - This question is for financial intermediary institutions other than credit unions to fill out their income, or for other income from credit unions. - 18 Mention only the depreciation on tangible fixed assets, not on goodwill for example. - Only basic salaries of the company's personnel should be included.
+Payments to third parties (contractors, employment agencies, etc.) should be included in question 21 (other operational costs).
+Include income of owners only if it is on the payroll.
+Deduct the sickness benefits, which have been received from the social security bank (SVB).
+Do not include wage costs pertaining to investments on own account.
+These should be stated at question 44.